Skip to content

 -- Later: Update the spring's target to 200.
 It will smoothly animate there.

-Instead of passing a static initial value, you can pass an existing Flux Value (or a Computed) directly into the Flux.spring constructor.
-When you do this, the Spring automatically tracks that state.
-Whenever the underlying state changes, the Spring automatically retargets itself!
+Instead of passing a static initial value, you can pass an existing Flux Signal (or a Computed) directly into the Flux.spring constructor.
+The spring then tracks that state, and retargets itself whenever the underlying state changes.

 local isHovering = Flux(false)